- Life is not a problem to be solved, but a reality to be experienced.

 The lies we believe about ourselves shape our identity.
 What lie do you believe about yourself?
 The biggest lie you can believe is that God does not love you.
 God is Love and God loves you (1 John 4:8).
 No matter what you have done and no matter what has been done to you, God’s love in Jesus Christ is the ultimate truth.
 That loving truth covers us in righteousness.We do not need to seek our value from our own performance, but we must find it in the finished work of Jesus Christ.
 We no longer need to seek approval from others; instead, we should live freely in the enjoyment of the acceptance that we already have in Christ Jesus.

 Confession means to speak the same thing.
 In other words, confession is acknowledging what God already knows.
-However, we like to keep our sin in darkness.
-Sometimes it seems that God lets us stay in the dark, but living in the dark is detrimental to our souls.
 As the late Carrie Fisher said, “you are as sick as the secrets you keep.”
-We must expose our secrets under the divine spotlight by confessing them to God and others.
+We must expose our secrets under the divine spotlight of grace by confessing them to God and others.
 When we confess, there is always forgiveness at the end of the tunnel.

 We must be witnesses to the truth—we must not bear false witness.
 We must delight in the reality that God is a loving Father who is quick to forgive because of Jesus Christ’s finished work on the cross.
 We must rely on the Spirit of Truth to illuminate and guide us into all truth (John 16:13).
 This is how we can eliminate Satan’s vocabulary from our minds and speak the language of God.